 The Environmental Department of Kikkoman Corp. annually selects one of its three overseas operation regions (the U.S., Europe, and Asia) to conduct an internal environment audit, visits related facilities at the Group’s production bases, and provides environmental education for employees in the region.

-In FY 2013, the Environmental Department selected the Asia region and visited President Kikkoman Inc. (PKI: Taiwan) and Kunshan President Kikkoman Biotechnology Co., Ltd. (PKZ: China) in the region.
+In FY2014, the Environmental Department selected the Asia region and visited President Kikkoman Inc. (PKI: Taiwan) and Kunshan President Kikkoman Biotechnology Co., Ltd. (PKZ: China) in the region.

-In FY 2014, the department selected Europe and visited the manufacturing base in the region, Kikkoman Foods Europe B.V.
+In FY2015, the department selected Europe and visited the manufacturing base in the region, Kikkoman Foods Europe B.V.
 (KFE: Netherlands), and wholesalers in the area.

-In FY 2015, the department selected the U.S. and visited the Wisconsin Factories of Kikkoman Foods, Inc. (KFI: U.S.), one of the production bases in the region, and wholesalers in the area.
+In FY2016, the department selected the U.S. and visited the Wisconsin Plant of Kikkoman Foods, Inc. (KFI: U.S.), one of the production bases in the region, and wholesalers in the area.

 In the respective region visited, the department examined the current conditions of environmental preservation activities, while providing employees with environmental education and sharing information to enhance their awareness.

-The KFI California Factory has been recognized by the community for its praiseworthy efforts in such areas as energy and water conservation, pollution prevention, and waste reduction.
+The KFI California Plant has been recognized by the community for its praiseworthy efforts in such areas as energy and water conservation, pollution prevention, and waste reduction.